apache/mxnet/docs/static_site/src/pages/get_started/ubuntu_setup.md

-Before you build MXNet for R from source code, you must complete [building the shared library](#build-the-shared-library). source root directory to build the MXNet Perl package:
+Before you build MXNet for R from source code, you must complete [building the shared library](#build-the-shared-library).

 **Minimum Requirements**
 1. [GCC 4.8](https://gcc.gnu.org/gcc-4.8/) or later to compile C++ 11.